NCI-ITEB/tumor_epidemiology_approaches/sessions/session_10/practical.md

 menubar_toc: true
 ---

-*Speakers: Wei Zhao and Alyssa Klein*
+*Presenters: Wei Zhao, Alyssa Klein*

 In today’s practical session, we will be focusing on the first step of the RNA-Seq data analysis workflow, raw gene expression quantification.
 The steps we will be covering today include sequence alignment, post-alignment quality assessment, visualization of the alignment, and transcript quantification.